MarcB77/MarcB77/README.md

 - 👀 I’m interested in AI and Blockchain Technology
 - 🎓 Master's Degree in Artificial Intelligence (VU Amsterdam)
 - 🎓 Premaster Degree in Artificial Intelligence (VU Amsterdam)
-- 🎓 Bachelor's Degree in Electrical Engineering
+- 🎓 Bachelor's Degree in Software and Electrical Engineering
-- 🧗🏼‍♂️ Active on Kaggle as Data scientist, to further improve my skills
+- 🧗🏼‍♂️ Active on Kaggle

 - www.marcblomvliet.com
 <!---